 - 2.1 The Degree Programme must be planned and delivered by an identifiable organisational unit preferably a School or Faculty of Pharmacy, which has responsibility for the Degree Programme and associated resources.
-Furthermore the Degree Programme must be planned and maintained through transparent processes and clearly identify who is responsible for what at each stage. - 2.2 There must be effective systems in place to ensure that students: - (a) do not jeopardise patient safety and only do tasks (under appropriate supervision) for which they are competent; - (b) are monitored and assessed to assure they always work and perform safely; - (c) understand what fitness to practise mechanisms apply to them; - (d) are not awarded an accredited degree or pass into intern training if they are considered likely to pose a risk to patients or the public. - 2.3 The Head of the School must be in a position to influence the HEI and School policy in relation to pharmacy.
-In the event that the Head is not a pharmacist registered in Ireland, there must be an identified pharmacist registered in Ireland who can provide leadership in the practice and profession of pharmacy and have the authority for effective advocacy for pharmacy within the HEI.
-This person must be registered in the Register of Pharmacists held by the PSI and be familiar with and subject to the statutory code of conduct. - 2.4 The Degree Programme must comply with the principles of equality, diversity and fairness and meet all the requirements of National and European law as it relates to the education, training and qualification of pharmacists. - 2.5 As part of the annual reporting process to the PSI, the School must submit data on student intake, student numbers, student achievement and progression through the Degree Programme with the School's commentary and analysis.
+Furthermore the Degree Programme must be planned and maintained through transparent processes and clearly identify who is responsible for what at each stage. - 2.2 There must be effective systems in place to ensure that students: - (a) do not jeopardise patient safety and only do tasks (under appropriate supervision) for which they are competent; - (b) are monitored and assessed to assure they always work and perform safely; - (c) understand what fitness to practise mechanisms apply to them; - (d) are not awarded an accredited degree or pass into intern training if they are considered likely to pose a risk to patients or the public. - 2.3 The Head of the School must be in a position to influence the HEI and the School policy in relation to pharmacy.
+In the event that the Head is not a pharmacist registered in Ireland, there must be an identified pharmacist who can provide leadership in the practice and profession of pharmacy and have the authority for effective advocacy for pharmacy within the HEI.
+This person must be at senior level within the School and be registered in the Register of Pharmacists held by the PSI and thereby be familiar with and subject to the statutory code of conduct. - 2.4 External relationships or collaborations with the pharmacy profession must be facilitated to foster the School's teaching, learning and research capabilities. - 2.5 The Degree Programme must comply with the principles of equality, diversity and fairness and meet all the requirements of national and European law as it relates to the education, training and qualification of pharmacists. - 2.6 As part of the statutory annual reporting process to the PSI, the School must submit data on student intake, student numbers, student achievement and progression through the Degree Programme with the School's commentary and analysis.

-Draft Standard 3 GRADUATES
+STANDARD 3: GRADUATES